IRT Ninth Avenue Line: Closing and Polo Grounds Shuttle

-Service ended on August 31, 1958 as a result of the departure of the New York Giants baseball team (who had relocated to San Francisco), and the ending of passenger service on the New York Central's Putnam Division.
+Most of the line was closed June 11, 1940, and dismantled, following the purchase of the IRT by the City of New York.
+A small portion of the line north of 155th Street remained in service as the "Polo Grounds Shuttle".
+Service ended in August 1958 as a result of the departure of the New York Giants baseball team, which had relocated to San Francisco, and the ending of passenger service on the New York Central's Putnam Division.

 Station listing

 From north to south, the stations were: